 Best qualitative UX research methods

-Qualitative methods are another matter altogether.
+Qualitative research methods are another matter altogether.
 Here, you don’t obtain numerical data.
 Instead, you analyse the behaviour, feelings, opinions or motivations of specific users.
 If you want to dive a little deeper to discover ‘why’, qualitative methods are the best way to do that.

 It’s worth incorporating qualitative methods into your UX research for a few solid reasons: